lolyay270/UnityBasicInteract/README.md

 ## Purpose
-This repo has a unity project that shows some basic interaction by clicking or pressing the interact button on a controller The projet also shows the "hover" effects you can get when you use "OnMouseEnter" and the QuickOutline Asset together
+This repo has a unity project that shows some basic interaction by clicking or pressing the interact button on a controller. <br/>
+The projet also shows the "hover" effects you can get when you use "OnMouseEnter" and the QuickOutline Asset together

 ## How to use